 Provide an abstract sentence to succinctly describe the proposed work.
 Provide a brief description of the problem to be addressed, project objectives, expected deliverables and a description of the effort to be undertaken in terms that can be understood by a diverse audience including the general public, university personnel, stakeholders, non-experts, and various public and private organizations.

-FULL PROPOSAL NARRATIVE (5 page maximum)
+FULL PROPOSAL NARRATIVE (5 pages maximum)

 All pages in the project narrative should be numbered, and should be single spaced, with at least one-inch margins.
 The Proposal narrative section is not to exceed 5 pages.
 Text of the proposal narrative should be prepared using Times Roman or similar type face and using a font no smaller than 12 pt.
 Proposals not conforming to this format will be returned without review.